jklewa/atv-desktop-remote/README.md

 ## Usage

  1. All of the keys are mapped to the keyboard when the application is open (pressing return or enter on the keyboard for select, delete for Menu, etc).
- 2. Press `Option`, or `Alt` on Windows, to see what the characters are mapped to when the application is open.
+ 2. To see what the characters are mapped to when the application is open, click the question mark icon.

  ## Running